jeffreykegler/old_kollos/notes/misc/strand.md

   `Rule(yim)` is a nucleotide,
   and is `Orig(yim)` otherwise.

+* At this point we have defined the tuple for the new node -- we have called it `new-node`.
+  We now need to add the links for `new-node` before we can add it to the bocage.
+  There are many cases,
+  so this will be a complicated process.

 * If there is no predot symbol and `yim` is *not* a nucleotide